Highlights

 Ninebark throughout the seasons

-Ninebarks change dramatically throughout the seasons in wildly different ways, but somehow look amazing no matter what.
+Ninebarks change dramatically throughout the seasons in wildly different ways, but look amazing no matter what.
 (They are the Cate Blanchett of native gardening.)

 spring

 In the early spring, Ninebarks cover their long stems in grape-like leaves and tiny buds.
-(These are the reddish leaves of a Ninebark cultivar—read on to find out more!)
+(These are the reddish leaves of a Ninebark cultivar—read on to learn more.)

 summer